 In our Bloomingdale practice, Dr. Husna Khan typically does a 20-minute consultation visit before any enameloplasty appointment.
 We take intraoral photos, evaluate the bite, and either confirm the patient is a candidate or recommend a different path (bonding, veneers, or orthodontics first).

-What the procedure feels like
+What does the procedure feel like?

 No anesthesia.
 No drilling.
 No noise beyond the soft whir of a polishing disc.
 Patients often describe the sensation as similar to a routine dental cleaning — a slight vibration on the tooth surface, occasional cool water spray, and that’s it.
 Enamel has no nerves, so removing it generates no pain signal.